jinay1991/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process on same track but in reverse

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped: